yugisu/jazzguar/docs/ROADMAP.md

 - [x] Introduce image optimization for the gallery page and for the Cloud Vision API
 - [x] Implement search based on tags
 - [x] Implement v1 AI-powered search
-- [ ] Improve the UI
+- [x] UX improvements
-  - [ ] Improve the look of tags (tag list is too long, show only manually added tags and hide automatic behind a hover icon)
+  - [x] Improve the look of tags (tag list is too long, show only manually added tags and hide automatic behind a hover icon)
-  - [ ] Add smart/dumb mode switcher to the search (smart = AI search, dumb = based on tags)
+  - [x] ~~Add smart/dumb mode switcher to the search (smart = AI search, dumb = based on tags)~~ - no need for this since the search AI is fast enough.
 - [ ] Improve the search prompt
   - [ ] Address security issues (like ability to inject your own arbitrary text into the text query).
   - [ ] Improve the accuracy and add more context to the prompt.
 - [ ] Add logging to backend and frontend logic
-- [ ] Explore other image tagging options ?

 ## Post-MVP